 - Protect the hands with gloves when working with substances that irritate the skin.
 Cotton gloves may also be worn under the work gloves.

 Facts and figures

 Living with chronic hand eczema

 The hand is an important organ of communication.
 Eczema sufferers can no longer take for granted entirely normal things such as "shaking hands" or simple interpersonal contact.
-A handshake can be painful and other people’s reactions to visible and tangible skin symptoms can be upsetting.
-This is why eczema of the hands can be emotionally stressful, reduce self-esteem, make people anxious and withdrawn.
-Communicating with other sufferers can make it easy to cope with eczema.
+A handshake is often painful and the reactions of others to visible and tangible skin symptoms can be upsetting.
+This is why eczema of the hands can be emotionally stressful, reduce self-esteem, and cause sufferers to be anxious and withdrawn.
+Communicating with other sufferers can help cope with eczema more easily.

 A typical occupational disease

 About 90 per cent of recognised occupational skin diseases are forms of contact eczema.
 Occupations involving activities that are stressful to the skin (e.g. hairdresser, cleaner, nursing professional or jobs in the metal or construction industry) are particularly at risk.
 Proper care of the skin and wearing of suitable gloves are important preventive measures.

 If hand eczema is already present, we recommend consulting a dermatologist.
 If the eczema is occupation-induced, a notification of occupational disease should be submitted in conjunction with the employer to SUVA (Swiss National Accident Insurance Fund) or to the private accident insurance provider.